Computer Vision Engineer / Sr. 3D GeneralistGet in touch

 U-Net was tested first but produced edges too rough for production use.
 SegNet improved mask quality but would sometimes predict in empty areas of the frame.
 Adding YOLOv8 to constrain where segmentation runs solved this.
 The bounding box also doubles as a garbage mask for compositing.

 Both models were trained from scratch on the Supervisely Person Segmentation dataset.
-The output format is multichannel EXR because that's what compositing software expects.
-Each channel can be pulled independently in Nuke.

 Built With